PostgreSQL

 $$ LANGUAGE plpgsql;

-: ALTER DEFAULT PRIVILEGES FOR USER elon IN SCHEMA tesla GRANT REFERENCES ON TABLES TO catalog
+Here is an example of a statement of the loop, for schema tesla owned by user elon: ALTER DEFAULT PRIVILEGES FOR USER elon IN SCHEMA tesla GRANT REFERENCES ON TABLES TO catalog

-2.3 Create Catalog Userβ
+2.3 Create Catalog User

 Use a safe password, from a password manager for example.

-Password should not include @
+Password should not include @ or :.

 CREATE USER "catalog"